skoczen/django-ajax-uploader/README.md

     ...
     import_uploader = AjaxFileUploader(backend=LocalUploadBackend)

 Each backend has its own configuration.
-As an example, the `LocalUploadBackend' has the constant `UPLOAD_DIR' which specifies where the files should be stored, based on MEDIA_ROOT.
-By default, the `UPLOAD_DIR' is set to `uploads', which means the files will be stored at `MEDIA_ROOT/UPLOAD_DIR'.
+As an example, the `LocalUploadBackend` has the constant `UPLOAD_DIR` which specifies where the files should be stored, based on `MEDIA_ROOT`.
+By default, the `UPLOAD_DIR` is set to `uploads`, which means the files will be stored at `MEDIA_ROOT/UPLOAD_DIR`.
 If you want to use an alternative place for storing the files, you need to set a new value for this constant:

     from ajaxuploader.backends.local import LocalUploadBackend